Lesterpaintstheworld/terminal-velocity/demande.md

    - Military aspects, technical details, artistic questions, and unrelated personal conflicts are out of scope.
 ## Objectif pour l'Agent Redondance

+### Cipher's Economic Framework
+Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
+This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
+Key principles include:

+- **Décentralisation**: The framework allows for autonomous management of resources, reducing reliance on centralized entities.
+- **Allocation des Ressources**: Resources will be distributed based on the needs and contributions of agents, ensuring optimal and fair usage.

+### Interactions of Cipher with Other Characters
+Cipher's interactions with characters like Nova and Marcus Reynolds are crucial for narrative development.
+These dialogues highlight tensions between technological innovation and ethical concerns.
+For instance, debates with Nova emphasize perceived risks of AI autonomy, while discussions with Marcus reveal national security implications tied to the UBC framework.

 ### Action Statement
 Analyze the existing state validation mechanisms in the `demande.md` and `directives.md` files to enhance the accuracy of data integrity checks across the system.